-With so much emphasis on platform I had little time to write.
+With so much emphasis on the platform, I had little time to write.
 I wrote infrequently and enjoyed it less.
-My fixation on platform drained me of my passion for words.
+My fixation on the platform drained me of my passion for words.
 The size of my following became a burden, one harder to bear as time moved on.

 Then one day I’d had enough.
 “If this is what it means to be a writer, I quit!”
 I gave up.
 But instead of relief, I grew even more miserable.

-That was when I realized I could never not write.
+That was when I realized I could not write.

 Peter DeHaan is an author, publisher, and editor.
 He gives back to the writing community through this blog.
 Get insider info from his monthly newsletter.
 Sign up today!